brooks2564/Pebble-WF-Pebble-Solstice/README.md

 # 🌅 Solstice - A Living Landscape Watchface

 I'm new to making watchfaces and am having so much fun!
 Solstice transforms your Pebble into a window onto a living world.
 The sky shifts through dawn, day, dusk, and night using your actual local sunrise and sunset times.
 A sun or moon arcs across the sky on an accurate astronomical path.
 Live weather drives the atmosphere - clouds drift, rain falls, snow settles.
 The landscape changes with the real season.
-Shake your wrist to trigger a shooting star.
+Shake your wrist to trigger a shooting star or a lightning bolt!

 ## ✨ Features